-Fox Drilling owns seven triple-sized rigs, including four walking rigs, that are used to drill Company wells.
+Fox Drilling owns five triple-sized drilling rigs that are used to drill Company wells, four of which are walking rigs.
+A fifth walking rig is currently under construction.
 The walking rigs have the capability of moving across a lease with the derrick and drill pipe remaining vertical, significantly increasing efficiencies when drilling multi-well pads.
-Five of the Fox Drilling rigs are bi-fuel capable, enabling the use of Company-produced natural gas to save costs and reduce emissions compared to diesel engines.
+All of the Fox Drilling rigs are bi-fuel capable, enabling the use of Company-produced natural gas to save costs and reduce emissions compared to diesel engines.